Careers Information, Advice and Guidance at Twyford:

 Careers Leadership at Twyford:

-The Careers Leader at Twyford is Miss Louise Adams (Assistant Head teacher: Head of Wider Learning & Careers).
-As a school, all staff including Teachers, Tutors, Heads of Year, Heads of Department and Senior Leadership Team are committed to supporting the Careers programme.
+As a school, all staff including Teachers, Tutors, Support Staff, Heads of Year, Heads of Department and Senior Leadership Team are committed to supporting the Careers programme.

 The contact details for Careers & Work Experience are:

-If you or a family member or friend are a business or employer, education or training provider and could support Twyford with our Careers programme (including Work Experience placements, Careers talks, networking opportunities) please do contact us as we are always looking to expand our network of employers and education providers.
-We are particularly looking for further Work Experience opportunities, Internships and Career talks in Hospitality, Medicine, Research and Languages industries; if you are able to offer any support with these areas, please do get in touch.
+If you or a family member or friend are a business or employer, education or training provider and could support Twyford with our Careers programme (including Work Experience placements, lunchtime careers talks, networking opportunities and attending our careers Fair in March 2023), please do contact us as we are always looking to expand our network of employers and education providers.

 Careers Guidance in schools - Statutory Frameworks: